princeton-nlp/SWE-bench/tutorials/collection.md

 In this tutorial, we explain how to use the SWE-Bench repository to collect evaluation task instances from GitHub repositories.

+> SWE-bench's collection pipeline is currently designed to target PyPI packages.
+We hope to expand SWE-bench to more repositories and languages in the future.

 <div align="center">
     <img style="width:70%" src="../assets/collection.png">
 </div>